jade211/Digital-Atlas/user_manual/user_manual.md

 ## 7.1 Website Features Interaction

 - **Search Functionality:** Users can input their desired area into the search bar on the homepage to access area-specific information.
-- **Navigation Menu:** Explore the website's various areas, including "Home", "Contact”, "Search", etc by utilizing the navigation menu situated in the header.
+- **Navigation Menu:** Explore the website's various areas, including "Home", "Contact”, "Search", etc by utilising the navigation menu situated in the header.
-- **Interactive Maps:** Interact with interactive maps to visualize geographical distribution of the specified area.
+- **Interactive Maps:** Interact with interactive maps to visualise geographical distribution of the specified area.

 ## 7.2 Comment Section Interaction

 - **Locating the Comment Section:** To locate the comment area, after searching the desired area, scroll to the bottom of the search results page.
-- **Leaving Feedback:** Users can fill up the offered comment box with their thoughts, questions, and observations.
+- **Leaving Feedback:** Users can fill up the offered comment box with their thoughts, questions and observations.
 - **Submitting Comments:** After writing their message, users can click the "Submit Comment" button to send it in.
 - **Interacting with Other Users:** Users can interact with other users by leaving comments, adding more details, or indicating agreement or disagreement with others by liking or disliking comments.